markhunte/Hype-CoreData-Example/README.md

 Thats it in a nut shell.

+When you next open the App, the new text will be used and not the text in the Hype project.

+---

-The is also css code in the Hype project to allow for Dark /Light Mode in the App.
+There is also css code in the Hype project to allow for Dark /Light Mode in the App.